-An event seller:
+An event vendor:

 - Sells merchandise or provides taxable services at a temporary event

-- Is an individual, association, partnership, corporation, nonprofit organization or other business entity
+- Is an individual, association, partnership, corporation, nonprofit organization, or other business entity

 - May also be the operator of a temporary event